ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

       f = 193100.000 GHz + N x channel spacing (measured in GHz)
 ~~~~

-* In case of DWDM flexible-grid, defined in {{ITU-T_G.694.1}}, the frequency slot is defined by the slot width and by the nominal central frequency, which are computed, based on the slot width granularity (SWG) and of the nominal central frequency granularity (NCFG) respectively, as described in {{?RFC7699}}:
+* In case of DWDM flexible-grid, defined in {{ITU-T_G.694.1}}, the frequency slot is defined by the slot width and by the nominal central frequency, which are computed, based on the slot width granularity (SWG, fixed at 12.5GHz in {{ITU-T_G.694.1}}), and of the nominal central frequency granularity (NCFG, fixed at 6.25GHz in {{ITU-T_G.694.1}}) respectively, as described in {{?RFC7699}}:

 ~~~~
       SW = M x SWG (measured in GHz) f = 193100.000 GHz + N x NCFG (measured in GHz)
 ~~~~

+The definition of the channel spacing, NCFG and SWG in the YANG model are defined to support modelling of vendor-specific values (e.g., finer vendor-specific granularity for NCFG and SWG).

 The WDM Label Range represents the frequency slots that are available for WDM LSPs to be set up over a given WDM Link.